Roeiazran/OOP/exercise2/README.md

 --------------------

-The first program generates 10 lines, drawn in black.
-The middle point in each line is indicated in blue, while the intersection points between the lines are indicated in red.
-If 3 lines intersects and create a rectangle this rectangle will be drawn in green.
+The program generates 10 lines, drawn in black.
+The midpoint of each line is marked in blue, while intersection points between lines are marked in red.
+If three lines intersect to form a rectangle, the rectangle is drawn in green.

-to run the program (from the root folder):
+To run the program (from the root folder):
 > javac -cp biuoop-1.4.jar:src src/AbstractArtDrawing.java -d bin

 > java -cp biuoop-1.4.jar:bin AbstractArtDrawing

 --------------------

-The second program generates a ball at a given coordinates x and y, this ball will travel the screen at velocity dx and dy given.
+The program generates a ball at specified coordinates ```(x, y)```.
+The ball moves across the screen with a given velocity ```(dx, dy)```.

-to run the programm (from the root folder):
+To run the program (from the root folder):
 > javac -cp biuoop-1.4.jar:src src/BouncingBallAnimation.java -d bin

 > java -cp biuoop-1.4.jar:bin BouncingBallAnimation x y dx dy

 --------------------

-The third program creates n balls with sized s1, s2, .. sn given.
-The balls will travel the screen.
+The program creates n balls with specified sizes ```s1, s2, …, sn```.
+The balls move across the screen.

-to run the programm (from the root folder):
+To run the programm (from the root folder):
 > javac -cp biuoop-1.4.jar:src src/MultipleBouncingBallsAnimation.java -d bin

 > java -cp biuoop-1.4.jar:bin MultipleBouncingBallsAnimation s1 s2 ... sn

 --------------------

-The fourth program creates n balls in such a way that half of then will travel inside a frame and the other half will travel outside it, all that while staying out of eac other frames.
+The program creates n balls such that half travel inside a frame and the other half travel outside it, while ensuring that the balls do not overlap with each other’s frames.

-to run the program (from the root folder):
+To run the program (from the root folder):
 > javac -cp biuoop-1.4.jar:src src/MultipleFramesBouncingBallsAnimation.java -d bin

 > java -cp biuoop-1.4.jar:bin MultipleFramesBouncingBallsAnimation s1 s2 ... sn